JuliaReach/LazySets.jl/docs/src/man/optional_dependencies.md

 ## Interval methods

 For validated numerics, we build upon the Julia ecosystem [JuliaIntervals](https://github.com/JuliaIntervals).
-The package [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl), which is a hard dependency of LazySets, implements igorous floating-point calculations using interval arithmetic in Julia and is the basis for the implementation of [`Interval`](@ref).
+The package [IntervalArithmetic.jl](https://github.com/JuliaIntervals/IntervalArithmetic.jl), which is a hard dependency of LazySets, implements rigorous floating-point calculations using interval arithmetic in Julia and is the basis for the implementation of [`Interval`](@ref).
 There are other interval packages that can also be used in conjunction with LazySets and provide additional functionality.

 The package [`IntervalLinearAlgebra`](https://github.com/JuliaIntervals/IntervalLinearAlgebra.jl) is not an optional dependency of LazySets, but these packages can be used in conjunction to compute [solution sets of interval linear systems](https://juliaintervals.github.io/IntervalLinearAlgebra.jl/dev/explanations/solution_set/).